top of page

 Member

 Alex Tietjen is a Visalia native.
-He attended Visalia public schools before going to the University of California, Santa Barbara where he earned a BA in History in 2006.
+He was educated in Visalia public schools before attending the University of California, Santa Barbara where he earned a BA in History in 2006.
 After graduation, he interned for a year at SCICON, the outdoor school operated by the Tulare County Office of Education, as an Outdoor Educator and this experience sparked his love of education.

 In 2010 Alex began working for the Burton School District as a middle school social science teacher.
 In 2013 he transitioned into a role supporting teacher’s use of technology with their students.
 As the one-to-one technology initiative grew in the district, Alex moved into a position overseeing the entire academic technology program.
-He is now the Director of Technology for Burton schools, overseeing all aspects of technology use.
-In that time Alex earned an MS in Education with a focus on educational technology and is in the process of earning a Doctorate in Education (EdD) from Johns Hopkins University.
+Before moving to the private sector, he served as Director of Technology for Burton schools, overseeing all aspects of technology use.
+In that time Alex earned an MS in Education with a focus on educational technology and a Doctorate in Education (EdD) from Johns Hopkins University.

 Alex is excited to serve on the Board of The Academies, where he can contribute his experience and knowledge of education to make a positive impact on the lives of students in our community.
 He lives in Visalia with his wife and two young daughters.